valentinRieu/aml-gen-measures-ntk/README.md

 ## Evaluation

-In current version, plotting and evaluation of the measures are done in the same process.
+In the current version, plotting and evaluation of the measures are done in the same process.
 Next version will provide a separate file for pltotting and evaluation.

 ## Extension